 This one’s a natural fit for me because so many of my girlfriends live here, so I’ve seen all of the tourist and non-touristy sights in the Bay Area and keep going back!
 For a great view of the Bay Bridge, head to Baker Beach.
 If you’re interested in a more alternative vibe, I love Oakland’s Lake Merritt area for its eateries, and on Sundays, Ecstatic Dance is a favorite of ours.
 In the city, be sure to check out the Painted Ladies for the perfect photo op or walk along The Presidio for some nature.
 Haight-Ashbury is one of my favorite places to shop and hang out as well!

-Stay: SF can be expensive but if you split an Airbnb it can be a bit more affordable.
+Stay: SF can be expensive but if you split a VRBO it can be a bit more affordable.